goalifyplus/docs/administrator-guides/integrations/telegram/README.md

 }
 ```

-## Letting Telegram Know About Rocket.Chat's Webhook
+## Letting Telegram Know About Goalify.Chat's Webhook

-1. Copy incoming webhook URL from Rocket.Chat
+1. Copy incoming webhook URL from Goalify.Chat
-2. Change following URL with your token and Incoming webhookURL and execute in regular browser `https://api.telegram.org/bot[myauthorization-token]/setwebhook?url=[Incoming_Webhook_Link_from_Rocket.Chat]`
+2. Change following URL with your token and Incoming webhookURL and execute in regular browser `https://api.telegram.org/bot[myauthorization-token]/setwebhook?url=[Incoming_Webhook_Link_from_Goalify.Chat]`
 3. Receive the message `{ "ok": true, "result": true, "description": "Webhook succsessfully set" }` (or similar)
 4. Test your incoming Webhook by sending a telegram message to the bot.
 It should be posted in the channel/user you specified in the incoming webhook.
-Check Rocket.Chat's Logs and write down `chat_id` (or `[chat-id]`)
+Check Goalify.Chat's Logs and write down `chat_id` (or `[chat-id]`)

-## Create Outgoing Webhook in Rocket.Chat
+## Create Outgoing Webhook in Goalify.Chat

 1. Create outgoing webhook and specify channel with the following url: `https://api.telegram.org/bot[myauthorization-token]/sendMessage?chat_id=[chat-id]`
 2. Paste the Outgoing Webhook below.